NikitaRomanovsky/hw-cucumber-automation/README.md

 For all test cases a proper gherkin story is written.
 Which then are automated using WDIO.

-To make project work run the following commands after clonning the repo:
+To make project work run the following command after clonning the repo:
-- yarn init
 - yarn install

 Each feature file has respective @tag to run a specific test case.